BYU-CSA/writeups/pwnies_please/README.md

 We are given a website, of which we can see the frontend.
 Very simple.
 The prompt gives us a pwny, asks us to give it a costume without overdoing it, and tells us to sneak it past the bouncer.

 We also have a picture of a pwny (example shown below), and a file upload.
-We're given a status bar below that, and links to a machine-learning model adn the backend source code.
+We're given a status bar below that, and links to a machine-learning model and the backend source code.

 ### Review of the Source Code